Stability, bounded generation and strong boundedness: Discussion of , closing Remarks and open problems

-It seems likely that combining the idea of considering the double from \cite{gvozdevsky2023width} with the arguments from \cite{MR3892969} that one can find upper bounds on $\|\bar{E}(A_2,I)\|_{Z(I,A_2)}$ (and consequently on $\Delta_k({\rm SL}_3(R))$) completely independent of the number field if said number field is not totally imaginary, but it would be interesting to see this done explicitly.
-The hard case is the totally imaginary case though and here it seems doubtful (to me at least) that bounds on $\|\bar{E}(A_2,I)\|_{Z(I,A_2)}$ independent of $K$ and $I$ exist.
-However, even bounds only dependent on the number $m(I)$ from Theorem~\ref{BMS_thm} would be highly interesting.
-This would also allow to rid Theorem~\ref{main_thm0} of the slightly artificial dependency on $\Delta(K).$

-Having such a result would also resolve the issues of ${\rm Sp}_4$ and $G_2:$ In the proof of Theorem~\ref{main_thm0} these two cases used a different bounded generation result from the other root systems (namely \cite[Theorem~1.3]{Chevalley_positive_char_tentative} and \cite[Corollary~3.13]{MR2357719} instead of Theorem~\ref{main_thm2_technical}).
-This is due to the fact that the ideal $I$ constructed in this case might not be coprime to the number $m(K)$ of roots of unity in the number field $K$ in question which prohibited the use of Theorem~\ref{main_thm2_technical} in this case.
-However, if $\|\bar{E}(A_2,I)\|_{Z(I,A_2)}$ (and presumably $\|\bar{E}(C_2,I)\|_{Z(I,C_2)}$ and $\|\bar{E}(G_2,I)\|_{Z(I,G_2)}$) were controlled by $m(I)$ than we would also obtain bounds on $\Delta_k$ independent of the global field in case of ${\rm Sp}_4$ and $G_2$, too.
-There remains also the case of ${\rm SL}_2(\mathscr{C}_K^{(S)})$ for $(\mathscr{C}_K^{(S)}$ a ring of S-integers with infinitely many units.
-The main problem here is to generalize the bounded generation results from \cite{gvozdevsky2023width} similar to $G_2$ and ${\rm Sp}_4.$

-Disregarding these arithmetic difficulties, it would further be interesting whether one can determine better asymptotic bounds on, say, $\Delta_k({\rm SL}_n(\mathscr{O}_K^{(S)}))$.
-A first straightforward way of improving even our strategy it is to produce better upper bounds on $\Delta_1({\rm SL}_n(R))$ for a discrete valuation domain $R$ than the bound $12n$ from \cite{KLM}.
-A second way is finding a better method to reduce the integer case to the local case, besides the two-commutator trick we use in the proof of Theorem~\ref{main_thm0}.\\
+Does $F:\mathbb{N}\to[0,+\infty),n\mapsto F(n)$ grow faster than linear? \end{conjecture} Clearly $n+2\leq F(n)\leq Z'(n+1)^2$ holds, but essentially the question is whether the number field $K$ is relevant at all for the generalized conjugacy diameters.
+There remains also the case of ${\rm SL}_2(\C O_K^{S})$ for $(\C O_K^S$ a ring of S-integers with infinitely many units.
+The main problem here is to generalize the bounded generation results from \cite{gvozdevsky2023width} similar to what is done for $G_2$ and ${\rm Sp}_4$ in the current paper.
+Disregarding these arithmetic difficulties, it would further be interesting whether one can determine better bounds on, say, $\Delta_k({\rm SL}_n(\mathscr{O}_K^S))$.
+A first straightforward way of improving even our strategy it is to produce better upper bounds on $\Delta_1({\rm SL}_n(R))$ for a discrete valuation domain $R$ than the bound $12(n-1)$ from \cite{KLM}.
+A second way is finding a better method to reduce the integer case to the local case, besides the two-commutator trick we use in the proof of Theorem~\ref{main_thm0}.